Possible May 9 resumption of Bundesliga behind closed doors - RFI

 "A weekend with football is much more bearable than a weekend without football," he added.

-Likewise, Armin Laschet, premier of North Rhine-Westphalia state which is home to Borussia Dortmund, said the league could resume "on condition that there is a thoroughly thought-out concept".
+Likewise, Armin Laschet, premier of North Rhine-Westphalia state which is home to Borussia Dortmund, said Germany's top flight could resume "on condition that there is a thoroughly thought-out concept".

-The backing of the two state premiers could prove to be crucial to the league as it mulls a resumption of the Bundesliga.
+The backing of the premiers of Germany's two most powerful states could prove to be crucial to the league as it mulls a resumption of the Bundesliga.

 While Germany began easing curbs and allowing smaller shops to open from Monday, large public events have been scrapped through to August 31.

-But Soeder, who runs the country's biggest state by surface that is also home to Bayern Munich, has taken a more cautious stance, including keeping schools shut a week longer than elsewhere in Germany.
+But Soeder, who runs the biggest state by surface, has taken a more cautious stance, including keeping schools shut a week longer than elsewhere in Germany.

+German football was halted on March 13 to help reduce the spread of COVID-19 in Germany, which currently has 141,672 confirmed cases and 4,404 deaths as a result of the pandemic.

 The DFL is desperate for the season to be finished by June 30 to secure an instalment of television money, reportedly worth around 300 million euros ($326 million).